 Choose where to register your company

 Your business location is important because it can affect taxes, legal requirements, and revenue.
-Most people will register their business in the state where they live, but if you are planning to expand, you might consider looking elsewhere, as some states offer real advantages when it comes to plumbing.
+Most people will register their business in the state where they live, but if you are planning to expand, you might consider looking elsewhere, as some states could offer real advantages when it comes to plumbing services.